CosmicPhoenix171/Darcnia/darcnia-campaign/pcs/nyra-vex.md

 - Underwent marking ceremony in hidden chamber
 - Swore the Oath of Crystalia
 - Received Guild Crest tattoo (left shoulder blade)
-- Heard mysterious voice: "I see you… ghost-walker…"
+- Heard whispers during ceremony - "I see you..." (origin unclear)
-- Thorne lied about knowing the voice
+- Thorne reacted with fear when asked about the voice
 - Mission scroll remains sealed until she proves herself
 - Moved into guild barracks (free lodging)